mdeff/paper-cryoem-orientation-recovery/reviews.md

 ## 2021-08-06 General rebuttal (reviewer-specific rebuttals below)

-As the reviewers have rightly pointed out (and as we discuss in the Section 4), the applicability of the proposed method to real practical situations is still conditioned upon 1) demonstrating its accuracy on "unseen" proteins (transfer learning), and 2) comparing its performance to that of commonly established pipelines (CryoSparc, Relion, etc.).
+As the reviewers have rightly pointed out (and as we discuss in Section 4), the applicability of the proposed method to real practical situations is still conditioned upon demonstrating its accuracy on "unseen" proteins (transfer learning), and comparing its performance to that of the most established pipelines (cryoSPARC, Relion, etc.).

-Both objectives are ... planned and are the natural follow-up of this work.
-At the present stage, we have focused on demonstrating feasibility.
-Although, ... complexity of cryo-EM pipelines, problems with the highest complexity and some of the (if not the most) noisiest data in biomedical imaging.
-Key insights.
+While it would have been ideal to deliver a new angle-refinement software for cryo-EM that is fully deployable in practice and competitive with the state-of-the-art, the task is a notoriously-challenging one: Cryo-EM measurements are some of (if not the most) noisiest data in biomedical imaging, and the global algorithmic task hence equates to a high-dimensional nonconvex optimization problem with numerous local minima.
+As a consequence, most of the current well-known cryo-EM refinement packages are themselves the result of years of iterative refinement.

+At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in a simplified cryo-EM setting.
+We thus see the applicability of the method to a wider XXX and the comparison to other existing resources as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution.

+A few hints on how this could be addressed?
-Developing the method further to practical deployment of course would require to evaluate how learning distances from a set of proteins transfer to an unseen one, and to evaluate the method to fully developed existing methods.
-We see that as an other / different contribution, where the focus would be more on collecting and processing a large dataset of proteins, and evaluate different pipelines.
+$ transfer learning: evaluate how learning distances from a set of proteins transfer to an unseen one, requires first collecting and processing a large dataset of proteins

-Separate contribution.
-Current contribution: proposal of a new paradigm, proof of concept of the feasibility rather than pure performance, not deployable yet in practice, etc.

-Not in the scope of the paper.
-On transfer learning: some very early preliminary results, but decided against including them.
-Work required to put together a dataset of many proteins.
-In a second phase, comparison to existing methods ...
-We do not claim any superiorty of our method to existing packages.
-A true / fair / complete evaluation would compare multiple pipelines (from projections to reconstructions) on real data.
-We see that as a separate contribution.
-Why: amount of work, different expertise?, what else?
-(As discussed in §4?)
+$ a true / fair / complete evaluation would compare multiple pipelines (from projections to reconstructions) on real data.

+*******
-Q: Suggest to modify the title?
+Q@US: Suggest to modify the title?
 Exploration of a novel learning-based method to recover ...

 ## 2021-08-04 Preliminary reviews